Your $ Manager FAQ

 Your bill or income will now appear in the Your $ Manager calendar for you, whether it’s a monthly, weekly or quarterly payment.

-Q. How do I select which accounts make up the daily cash balance?
+Q. Can I set accounts for the daily cash balance?

-- On the Cashflow page, click the ‘Choose accounts.’ link
+- Yes.
+On the Cashflow page, click the ‘Choose accounts.’ link

 - Check the boxes next to the accounts you’d like to include